-Fig. 5 - Mounting Plate
+Fig. 6 - Mounting Plate

 - 3. Mark the condensate and refrigerant piping route.
-If necessary, cut hole in wall to route the piping. - 4.
+If necessary, cut a hole in the wall to route the piping. - 4.
 Secure the mounting plate with screws that can support the weight of the unit.
 For nominal weight of the unit, see Table 1. - 5.
-Make sure the mounting plate is leveled and flush with the wall. - 6.
+Make sure mounting plate is level and flush with the wall. - 6.
 Secure the unit in position by lifting the unit over the mounting plate.
 Make sure the hook on the mounting plate aligns with the slot on the back of the unit.
 To ensure proper fit, slide the unit sideways.
 If the unit is locked in the correct position, it should not move.